macro_rules! debug_message_box {

 | [OK] | <-- Primary Buttons

-• The string is converted to a C-style string (CString), which must not contain null bytes (\0) in the middle.
-If a null byte is present, the message will be replaced with "Invalid CString" as a fallback.
+CString), which must not contain null bytes (\0) in the middle.
+If a null byte is present, the message will be replaced with"Invalid CString"as a fallback. - This uses heap allocation under the hood via

 §See also

-• [CString] for how the formatted string is converted.
+CString] for how the formatted string is converted.

 §Note